 Graduate students in the School of Public Health find funding in the form of scholarships, grants, fellowships, and employment both within the University and from outside organizations.
 Our extensive lists of funding opportunities and scholarship search resources support our incoming students’ financial needs.

 Funding Sources Inside BU

-Boston University provides scholarships for Master of Public Health, Master of Science, and Doctoral Program students.
+Boston University provides scholarships for on-campus Master of Public Health, Master of Science, and Doctoral Program students.
 Learn more about the requirements and deadlines for each scholarship on our Funding Sources Inside BU page.

 Funding Sources Outside of BU

 Our list of scholarship search resources is curated to provide incoming SPH students with a strong starting point in their search for funding.
 We maintain a list of particular scholarships, grants, and fellowships for which SPH students may be eligible.
 Learn more about funding sources from outside BU today.

 International students are eligible for merit-based aid for on-campus Master of Public Health, Master of Science, and Doctor of Public Health degree programs.
 We provide resources for international students, which can be found on our Funding for International Students page.

 Internships and Student Employment

 Boston is a hub of public health-related organizations and initiatives, with prominent organizations holding a strong presence within the city.
 Many students engage in internships and employment—either as work-study within the school or with a hospital or other public health-related employer in the city of Boston—as a means of funding their education.
 We provide internal jobs boards, resources, and lists of external employers in the city of Boston on our Student Employment page

 Tuition, Fees, and Financial Aid